Intravenous cholangiography: Risks

 Occasional serious allergic reactions can occur to any iodine-containing dye.
 These reactions can usually be treated and rarely result in death.

 Indications

-The IVC is not used as much today as it was.
-Its use always was limited, because it did not work when there was more than a minimal amount of jaundice, and many of the conditions it was used to detect also caused substantial jaundice.
-The IVC has been largely replaced by other diagnostic procedures—by ERCP (endoscopic retrograde cholangiopancreatography), endoscopic ultrasound and, increasingly, by MRI cholangiography, none of which are affected by jaundice.
+Currently, IVC is not as commonly performed.
+Its use was always limited, because it did not work when there was more than a minimal amount of jaundice, and many of the conditions it was used to detect also caused substantial jaundice.
+IVC has been largely replaced by other diagnostic procedures including endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound and, increasingly, by magnetic resonance cholangiopancreatography (MRCP), none of which are affected by jaundice.
 It is sometimes used when ERCP is unsuccessful.